ReproNim/module-reproducible-basics/_episodes/02-vcs.md

 > - [Software Carpentry: Version Control with Git (full: 2:30h, familiarize: 20m)](http://swcarpentry.github.io/git-novice/) --
 >  a thorough lesson of the main Git commands and workflows; please
 > complete the lesson until at least the `Licensing` submodule, which will be a
-> covered in a separate lecture.
+> covered in a separate lecture
 > - [Curious Git: A Curious Tale (full: 30m, familiarize: 10m)](https://matthew-brett.github.io/curious-git/curious_journey.html)
 >   -- useful read if you feel that "Git internals" look like a black box to you; this example guides you through
->   the principles of Git without talking about Git.
+>   the principles of Git without talking about Git
 > - (very optional, since this module is Git-based) [Software Carpentry: Version Control with Mercurial (full: 4h)](http://swcarpentry.github.io/hg-novice/)
 {: .callout}